Iran, what the media don't tell

 Big differences per country

-The world population consumes in average 1.8 TOE (Tons of Oil Equivalence) per person per year.
+The world population consumes on average 1.8 TOE (Tons of Oil Equivalence) per person per year.
 The use of energy in the world varies a lot.
 The 2.8 billion people in China, India, Pakistan and Bangladesh consume 0.8 TOE per person per year.
-In the US this is 8 TOE per person per year.
+In the US the average is 8 TOE per person per year.

 If we take a look at the dependency on energy-import, we notice that, calculated per inhabitant, Western European countries, Japan and the United States import more than 2 TOE per year (numbers from 2005).

 The role of the other energy-importing countries is double.
 On the one hand their demand for dollars helps to keep the dollar rate upright (and with the dollar rate, the US-imperium).
-On the other hand, most often they are also military allies of the US, who likewise profit of the submission of Iraq [4] and the occupation of Afghanistan.
-[5]
+On the other hand, most often they are also military allies of the US, who likewise profit from the domination of countries with big oil reserves, like Iraq [4] or countries on transit routes, like Afghanistan, that, by the way, also has enormeous reserves of oil, gas and minerals.
+[5] Nearly all heavily importdependent countries are united in NATO, and account for 70% of world's military spendings.
+(The US alone accounts for over 40%.)

 Oil applications